Records in the League Cup

 We have twice hosted Norwich City, winning on both occasions.

-1982 – Mark Lawrenson and David Fairclough struck as we won a League Cup Fourth Round tie 2-0.
+1982 – Mark Lawrenson and David Fairclough struck as we won a League Cup Fourth Round tie 2-0, with left-back Alan Kennedy playing his 200th reds game as Bob Paisley took charge for the 500th time.

-1991 – Jan Mølby and Ray Houghton got on the scoresheet in a 2-1 League victory.
+1991 – Jan Mølby scored his fiftieth reds goal with Ray Houghton also on the scoresheet in a 2-1 League victory.

 2000 – Forward Daniel Sjölund signed from West Ham United for £1m.
 He never so much as made a first-team match-day squad, moving on to Swedish side Djurgårdens IF in January 2004.